 SPECIALTY TO THE RESCUE?

 Total revenues at independent pharmacies increased by an impressive $1.1 billion (+2.5%) in 2010, which translated into a comparable increase in average revenues per independent pharmacy outlet.
-In fact, average revenues at independent pharmacy outlets were the highest they have been in the past five years!
+Average revenues at independent pharmacy outlets were the highest they have been in the past five years!
 Certainly not what many people were expecting given the ever-increasing generic dispensing rate.

 This increase in average revenues is consistent with another trend that I’ve discussed on Drug Channels—the emergence of high-growth, privately-owned, independent pharmacies focused on specialty drugs.